kangjunbin/MultiLanes/README.md

 Specifically, you should run command starting with: mount -o loop

 We also release the MultiLanes driver alone without pVFS for 3.10.103 kernel (2016/11/15).
-You can patch the MultiLanes driver code to Linux 3.10.103 (replacing the loop.c, loop.h and adding the block_cache.h) and the ext3 code modified to export ext3_get_block to fs/ext3, enable the loop driver and then compile the kernel.
+You can add the MultiLanes driver code to Linux 3.10.103 (replacing the loop.c, loop.h and adding the block_cache.h) and the ext3 code modified to export ext3_get_block to fs/ext3, enable the loop driver and then compile the kernel.

 To run MultiLanes driver, you can execute the following steps: